DSEI21000-S21/project-product-price-prediction/documents/JM.md

 We checked the outliers by visualizing the price distribution with box plots and histograms.
 In addition, we used the log price to handle the outliers better.

-**C. Did you check the units of all data points to make sure they are in the right range?
+**C. Did you check the units of all data points to make sure they are in the right range?**

+We checked the units of all data points and provided the price ranges.

 **D. Did you identify the missing data code?